rcassani/git_workshop_collab/ms/method.md

 This is our method file.
+Alex here